 Information shared in therapy at the Counseling Services at Kansas State University is held in strict confidence and applicants for service are given an information sheet that describes this at the time of their first contact.

 Because e-mail is not a secure or confidential medium, we cannot guarantee that any e-mail that you may send to us will remain confidential.
-While we consider your communications private and do not disseminate information about you without your permission, our university administration reserves the right to monitor e-mail usage and so others might therefore see the text of your message.
-Please see our email policy for additional information
+While we consider your communications private and do not release information about you without your permission, our university administration reserves the right to monitor e-mail usage and so others might therefore see the text of your message.
+Please see our e-mail policy for additional information.